evennia/evennia/docs/sphinx/source/wiki/Players.rst

    client is doing exactly the same thing as doing so in any other connected client.
 All sessions will see the same output and e.g. giving the @quit command will kill all sessions.
--  In mode 2 (right) eeach Player can hold any number of sessions and they are kept separate from one another.
+-  In mode 2 (right) each Player can hold any number of sessions and they are kept separate from one another.
 This allows a single player to puppet any number of Characters and Objects.